 I have to say I was quite impressed by my experience on the Andean Explorer.
-I did, in all honesty, not expect the train to be quite that luxurious (considering general South American standards) and most of all I did not expect the train journey to be quite so breathtakingly beautiful.
+In all honesty, I did not expect the train to be quite that luxurious (considering general South American standards) and most of all I did not expect the train journey to be quite so breathtakingly beautiful.
 I can definitely recommend doing it, even though I might not go again, mainly to save the time to explore other highlights around the area.
 Read the whole article on annees de pelerinage.

-When I travelled in Peru from Puno to Cusco, I decided to take the cultural bus trip instead.
+When I traveled in Peru from Puno to Cusco, I decided to take the cultural bus trip instead.
 Read on the blog why!